kstenerud/ubuntu-maintainers-handbook/README.md

 Ubuntu Maintainer's Handbook
 ============================

 This handbook explains how to do the common tasks of an Ubuntu package maintainer.
-In particular, it explains how the git-ubuntu toolsuite is used for working with Ubuntu packages.
+In particular, it explains how the git-ubuntu tool-suite is used for working with Ubuntu packages.

 Note that this isn't a policy document; the official policies will be linked to where possible and should be referenced for the officially correct ways to do things.
 Instead, this is intended to serve as a tutorial style introduction to help new Ubuntu packagers get up to speed.